Sartogan/PatikaDev/README.md

-this is my homework repository for Patika Dev and that all :) # PatikaDev
+this is my homework repository for Patika Dev :) # PatikaDev